How to interpret the Aurora Forecast

 Use the slider at the bottom of the graphic to adjust the date and time of the forecast.

-Please note this changes frequently and is most reliable at about 6pm of the current day.
+Please note these changes frequently and is most reliable at about 6 pm of the current day.
 This is however not a guarantee for seeing the Aurora.

 A simple rule: No clear sky = No northern lights.